-The Board enhances its ability to conduct audits and the effectiveness of its work through continuous review, such as the development of new audit methods to respond to the movements of society and economy, and the changing social environment derived from various factors, including the COVID-19 pandemic and the accompanying changes in the State's financial and administrative operations, and efforts to promote the digitalization of administrative operations.
+The Board enhances its ability to conduct audits and the effectiveness of its work through continuous review, such as the development of new audit methods to respond to the movements of society and economy, and the accompanying changes in the State's financial and administrative operations, and efforts to promote the digitalization of administrative operations.

-The efforts include: research studies to vary the method and scope of audit activities, including those in light of international trends in auditing, human resource development for auditing areas of expertise as well as use of personnel who have acquired practical skills and experts from the private sector, efficient processing, analysis, etc. of massive data, and more active use of information and communications technology that enables remote audits.
-By adopting these practices, the Board conducts a more fulfilling audit for project/program of auditee matters as a whole.
+The efforts include: research studies to vary the method and scope of audit activities, including those in light of international trends in auditing, human resource development for auditing areas of expertise as well as use of personnel who have acquired practical skills and experts from the private sector, data analysis incorporating statistical methods, efficient processing, analysis, etc. of massive data, and more active use of information and communications technology that enables remote audits.
+By adopting these practices, the Board conducts a more fulfilling audit for programs and projects of auditee matters as a whole.